peterchiriac/Field-Level-Soil-Analysis-and-Management-Brief/README.md

 ## Executive Summary

-This project implements a field-level agritech workflow that transforms spatial and soil data into management recommendations through spatial QA, field-level aggregation, and decision mapping
+This project implements a field-level agritech workflow that transforms spatial and soil data into management recommendations through spatial QA, field-level aggregation, and decision mapping.

 Farm Alpha was defined from a subset of Irish LPIS parcels and used as the analysis unit for integrating SoilGrids data into field-level outputs.